Exenifix/WeatherApp/README.md

 # WeatherApp
-A test java app that I made for fun
+A test java app that I made for fun.
+Requires [API](https://github.com/Exenifix/weather-getter-api) to work properly.